Logo Icon

 POINTS TO REMEMBER

-• The students face various problems while preparing notes in their judicial journey as they cannot understand where to start from for any topic they may be studying.
+• The students face various problems while preparing notes in their judicial journey as they cannot understand where to start for any topic they may be studying.
 They feel a bit helpless, and it is genuine on their part to face such difficulties.

 • There are several reasons for them to be facing such issues.
 First and foremost is the “vast number of sections” within a particular law.
 This is the biggest problem students usually face because they don’t know where to start.
 As it does not take up much of a student's time, the tiny parts may be included in notes.
 However, for more significant details like CRPC, taking notes and extracting the key ideas becomes time-consuming and challenging for the student.